0kaa/rounded-table/README.md

-# RFID Backend Application
+# KezadLayout Backend Application

-This application is a Node.js-based backend service for managing RFID entries and associated video uploads.
-It uses Sequelize as an ORM to interact with the database, Multer for handling file uploads, and UUIDs to uniquely identify each RFID entry and its corresponding video file.
+This application is a Node.js-based backend service for managing KezadLayout entries.
+It uses Sequelize as an ORM to interact with the database and UUIDs to uniquely identify each KezadLayout entry.

 ## Features

-- **Create an RFID entry with video upload**: Each RFID entry contains a unique RFID code and a video file, with the file saved using a UUID.
+- **Create a KezadLayout entry**: Each KezadLayout entry contains a unique ScreenName and an ActiveLayout.
-- **Retrieve RFID entries**: You can list all RFID entries or get a specific entry by its UUID.
+- **Retrieve KezadLayout entries**: You can list all KezadLayout entries or get a specific entry by its ScreenName.
-- **Update RFID entries**: Update the RFID code and/or replace the associated video file.
+- **Update KezadLayout entries**: Update the ActiveLayout for a specific ScreenName.
-- **Delete RFID entries**: Delete an RFID entry and its associated video from the system.
+- **Delete KezadLayout entries**: Delete a KezadLayout entry from the system.
-- **File upload management**: Video files are uploaded and stored in the `uploads` folder.
-If an error occurs while creating an RFID entry, the uploaded video file is automatically deleted.

 ## Technologies Used

 - **Node.js**: Backend runtime.
 - **Express.js**: Web framework for building APIs.
 - **Sequelize**: ORM for database management.
-- **Multer**: Middleware for handling multipart/form-data (file uploads).
-- **UUID**: For generating unique identifiers for each RFID entry and associated video file.
+- **UUID**: For generating unique identifiers for each KezadLayout entry.
 - **Postman**: For testing the API.
 - **MySQL or PostgreSQL**: Database systems (can be configured in Sequelize).